 You can see all domains that are sending data to your Facebook pixel.
-If FB notices traffic from a new subdomain, the platform will send you this warning.
+If FB notices traffic from a new subdomain or domain, the platform will send you this warning.
 You can whitelist or blacklist the domains.
 With the help of this feature, you can block traffic from your testing sites or technical URLs.

 Most likely, you will also see the traffic from gtm-msr.appspot.com.
 It can happen when you run a debugging/publish container or users come to your site with disabled js (some bots).

-To create the domain lists, open the events tool in the Business Manager -> Click settings -> Scroll down to Traffic Permissions.
+To create the domain allow or block lists, open the events tool in the Business Manager -> Click settings -> Scroll down to Traffic Permissions.

 That is the second most popular Facebook CAPI error from my experience.
 This error means that you are not sending some deduplication keys for your server events.
-Facebook needs these parameters for event deduplication: event name and event ID.
+Facebook uses these deduplication keys: event name, event ID, _fbp and external ID.

-The chances are that you are already sending the event names.
-Suppose you see this issue because the event ID is invalid.
+From my experience, Event ID parameters are causing this error 80% of the time.
 Check if you are sending an event ID for Facebook pixel and Facebook conversion API.
 This event ID should be the same for the browser and server event.
 In this case, FB will see the same event name and event ID and start deduplication.

 For example, for the PageView events, send the same event ID and event name from Facebook pixel and FB CAPI.